-The red variety comes from Italy, Synonyms are Arlandino, Balestra, Barbesino, Barbesino, Barbisino, Berbesino, Chiavennaschino, Grignolino Fino Nero, Grignolino Grosso Nero, Grignolino Rosato, Grignolino Rosso, Grugnolino, Grugnolino Pisano, Nebbiolo Rosato, Pollasecca and Verbesino.
-About a possible relationship to the white variety Biancone di Portoferraio (with the synonym Grignolino Bianco) nothing is known.
-In a document dated 7 November 1249 it is mentioned that the church of Sant Evasio in the municipality of Casale Monferrato in Piedmont has planted a piece of land with "good Berbexinis vines".
-Italian ampelographers agree that with it the variety Grignolino (and not about Barbera ), because Berbesino is still synonymous today.
-In any case, a "Grignolerii" is mentioned in 1337 and thus testifies the high age of the variety.
+The red grape variety comes from Italy, Synonyms are Arlandino, Balestra, Barbesino, Barbesinone, Barbisino, Berbesino, Chiavennaschino, Grignolino Fino Nero, Grignolino Grosso Nero, Grignolino Rosato, Grignolino Rosso, Grugnolino, Grugnolino Pisano, Nebbiolo Rosato, Pollasecca and Verbesino.
+About a possible relationship with the white variety Biancone di Portoferraio (with the synonym Grignolino Bianco) nothing is known.
+A document dated November 7, 1249 mentions that the church of Sant Evasio in the municipality of Casale Monferrato in Piedmont planted a piece of land with "good Berbexinis vines".
+Italian ampelographers agree that the Grignolino variety (and not the Barbera ) is meant because Berbesino is still a synonym today.
+In any case, a "Grignolerii" is mentioned in 1337 and thus testifies to the age of the variety.

 The medium to late ripening vine has the property of ripening unevenly.
-She is prone to real mildew and especially sensitive to Botrytis and bunch rot, The name derives from the dialect word "grignòle", meaning an unusually high number of nuclei.
-It usually produces light colored, alcohol-rich red wines with spicy acidity and aromas of flowers and herbs.
-Sometimes the wine is also called "Italy's answer to the Beaujolais "(Of the sort Gamay ) designated.
+It is susceptible to real ones mildew and particularly sensitive to it Botrytis and bunch rot, The name derives from the dialect word "grignòle" (meaning "crunch"), which indicates an unusually high number of seeds.
+As a rule, it produces light-colored, low-alcohol red wines with a spicy acidity and aromas of flowers and herbs.
+Sometimes the wine is also called "Italy's answer to the Beaujolais “(From the variety Gamay ) designated.

-The variety is in the Piedmont grown mainly in the two provinces of Asti and Alessandria and also in smaller quantities in Cuneo.
-There it is contained in numerous DOC wines, which among other things are Barbera d'Asti.
+The variety is grown in Piedmont mainly grown in the two provinces of Asti and Alessandria and also in small quantities in Cuneo.
+There it is contained in numerous DOC wines, among others Barbera d'Asti.
 Barbera del Monferrato.
-Colli Tortonesi. gabiano.
+Colli tortonesi. gabiano.
 Grignolino d'Asti.
 Grignolino del Monferrato Casalese.
 Malvasia di Casorzo d'Asti and Rubino di Cantavenna contain.
-In 2010, the Italian acreage amounted to 915 hectares with falling tendency; Ten years earlier, there were still 1,328 hectares (Statistics Kym Anderson ).
+In 2010 the Italian acreage was 915 hectares with a downward trend; ten years earlier it was 1,328 hectares (Statistics Kym Anderson ).
 There are also small areas in California where the variety from the winery Heitz is maintained.